 Control refers to the level of administrative control the faculty and administration of included programs have over the program(s) seeking exclusion.
 Areas of control include program design; faculty hiring, development, and promotion; student selection and services; curriculum design and management; and awarding of degrees.
 When the leadership of included programs controls (or influences) the features that are a part of a program seeking exclusion, the program should be included.

-1. Submit accreditation eligibility request to obtain application.
-The accreditation inquiry form is located at aacsb.edu/accreditation/inquiry.
+1. Submit an accreditation eligibility request to obtain the eligibility application.

 2. Complete and submit eligibility application for accounting accreditation and the applicant profile sheet to firstname.lastname@example.org.
 Request any program exclusions as necessary.